frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 Help me to take care of my formation, every little bit of it.
 Sometimes in the means of formation---in a Circle, in a class, in a chat---we can pick up a word, a phrase, which possibly can be the vehicle that God wants to use to bring immense light into families, into our soul, into minds, into hearts.

-We are told in *The Forge*:"Work on to the end, to the very end!
+We are told in *The Forge*: "Work on to the end, to the very end!
 My child, it is the one who perseveres right to the end who will be saved."

 To work on with faith in this particular thing that has been entrusted to us, "we children of God have the means we need: you too!
 We will finish, we will top out our building, for we can do all things in him who strengthens us.
 With God there are no impossibles.
 They are overcome always" (J. Escrivá, *The Forge*, Point 656).